-The school teaches children about consent and the risks of sexual exploitation in the PSHE curriculum to include the delivery of SRE workshops.
+The school teaches children about consent and the risks of sexual exploitation as part of its RSHE program.
+The teaching includes Positive relationships, consent, Domestic conflict, Child sexual exploitation, Sexual Harassment and Abusive relationships.
 A common feature of sexual exploitation is that the child often does not recognise the coercive nature of the relationship and does not see her/himself as a victim.
 The child may initially resent what she/he perceives as interference by staff but staff must act on their concerns, as they would for any other type of abuse.